-The Ness of Brodgar is a thin strip of land, in the West Mainland of Orkney, separating the Harray and Stenness lochs.
+The Ness of Brodgar is the name given to the thin strip of land, in the West Mainland of Orkney, that separate the Harray and Stenness lochs.

-Until recently, the Ness was best-known for being the site of the Ring of Brodgar.
+Until the beginning of the 21st century, the Ness was best-known for being the site of the Ring of Brodgar.
 But in 2002 all that changed.

 The discovery. . .